peterhudec/cljsx/README.md

 ##### Conversion Decorators

-As the JavaScript conversion favours JavaScript when the result of the underlying `clj-fn?` function is `nil`, you should only be concerned about what is passed to the components you defined and which you have under control.
+Since the JavaScript conversion favours JavaScript when the result of the underlying `clj-fn?` function is `nil`, you should only be concerned about what is passed to the components you defined and which you have under control.